 Why it matters

-SpaceX is targeting a $1.75 trillion valuation at its June 2026 IPO, up from the $1.25 trillion combined value when the xAI acquisition closed in February
+SpaceX is targeting a valuation between $1.75 trillion and $2 trillion for its June 2026 IPO, up from the $1.25 trillion combined value when the xAI acquisition closed in February

 $250B